gchatelet/gcc_cpp_mangling_documentation/README.md

 ### namespace

-namespaces are considered as symbols
+namespaces are considered as symbols.

 ```
 namespace a {